IHT Agricultural Property Relief: Occupation Rule

 On 1 April 2007 X dies, leaving his 60% interest to his other son Z. Although the company has not owned the agricultural land for 2 years, AR will be available on X’s death.

 In strictness the provision does not extend to any occupation by the transferor between the acquisition of control of the company and the subsequent transfer of the land to the company.
-If material such a case should be referred to the Appeals Team.
+If material such a case should be referred to the Litigation and Technical Advice Team (LTAT).

 For further information see Chapter 24 of the Inheritance Tax manual at IHTM24111 onwards.